 - work based on one of the existing banks

 Now, the target audience of neobanks covers all sectors of the population.
-According to the Pureprofile survey, 20% of US Internet users at the ages from 18 to 91 have a neobank account.
+According to the Pureprofile survey, 20% of US Internet users between the ages of 18 to 91 have a neobank account.
 57% of respondents said that digital banking is more helpful than office-based banks.
 8.8 % are planning to close accounts in physical banks and move to neobanks.

 Growing usage of AI

 Chatbots and voice bots are part and parcel of a mobile banking application.
 They join the ranks of support managers and check daily issues.
-The bots answer simple questions, send news and promotions, and perform various operations at the request of users.
+The bots answer simple questions, send news and promotions, and perform various operations at users’ request.
 In 2019, banks all over the world saved $209 million by using chatbots.
 This figure is expected to reach $7.3 billion in 2023.

 Currently, North America is the leading region for the use of chatbots.
 In Europe and Asia, the AI consumption boom is expected after 2024.